Luxembourg calls time on bank secrecy with EU states

 It will not apply to foreign companies based in the country, which is a popular headquarters for major corporations.
 Juncker said Luxembourg would not increase corporation tax.

 Most developed countries share information on taxpayers and depositors "on demand".
-But since this requires the authorities in the requesting jurisdiction to suspect wrongdoing, it only has limited impact in uncovering unlawful behaviour.
+But since this requires the authorities in the requesting jurisdiction to suspect wrongdoing, it only has limited impact in uncovering unlawful behavior.

 Automatic exchange of information allows tax authorities to more easily spot tax evasion or illicit money flows.